cltrudeau/purdy/README.rst

 Supports
 ########

 Purdy has been tested with Python 3.13.
-Terminal control is done with `Textual
-<https://github.com/Textualize/textual>`_ library.
-Parsing and tokenization is
-done through `Pygments <https://pygments.org/>`_.
+Terminal control is done with the `Textual <https://github.com/Textualize/textual>`_ library.
+Parsing and tokenization is done through `Pygments <https://pygments.org/>`_.
 Both libraries are excellent and I'm grateful they're publicly available.

 Purdy was re-written from the ground up for version 2, moving to Textual and doing an API redesign based on pain points over the years.
 Version 2 is not